Edriv-DS/Edriv-DS/README.md

 ### I'm New in this page!

 - I am currently working on Machine Learning with Python and now learning about Scala tech!
+- My work spaces libraries: Pandas, NumPy, Scikit-Learn, Matplotlib, Tensorflow and Keras.
-- Actually learning everytime
+- Actually learning everytime.
 - I am always connected with my business proposal.
-- Forecast 2022 => focused with AWS
+- Forecast 2022 => focused with AWS.

 ### Let's connect: